David Baldacci Books in Order

 Sean King Michelle Maxwell Series (Books in Order)

-The Sean King and Michelle Maxwell series follows Former Secret Service agents Sean King and Michelle Maxwell who team up as private investigators to take on cases involving political conspiracy, corruption, and high-risk crime.
+The King and Maxwell series follows former Secret Service agents Sean King and Michelle Maxwell who team up as private investigators after both have failed in their previous protection detail.
+They work cases involving political conspiracy, corruption, and high-risk crime, and these cases are a test for both of them in how well two damaged people can work together.
 The series is set in Washington, D.C., and and focuses on the access and insider knowledge that both characters gained while protecting the President.

 1. Split Second, 2003